All Episodes

 This guy knows Obama like nobody knows Obama.

-Uh he had a private swearing in, he was sort of invitation only.
+He had sort of invitation only.

-And then this thing a day later is just like a sort of time delayed thing just for show.
+And then this thing a day later is just like a sort of time-delayed thing, just for show.

-She has a very sort of soothing manner.
+And she said in that way she has, she has a very sort of soothing manner.

-But she said something which I thought was actually very true, that normally you have all this kind of vitrial, vitrial, vitriol, up to election day on November the 6th or whatever, and then in the period between uh November's election and January's inauguration, uh the president usually says, well, you know, all the divisive electoral partisan stuff is behind us now, so uh it's time to do the reach across the aisle stuff.
+And then in the period between November's election and January's inauguration, the president usually says, well, you know, all the divisive electoral partisan stuff is behind us now.

-I accept we're a fifty-fifty country, half the country isn't really didn't vote for me, isn't on board with me, uh, but I'm gonna reach out to their representatives and we're gonna find stuff we can do and work together.
+But I'm going to reach out to their representatives and we're going to find stuff we can do and work together.

 And even if they don't mean that, they tend to say that.